larryeedwards/TornadoOutbreak/README.md

 # Notes
 * All code were extracted from the game's .bgw files using SamuraiOndo's bgw unpacker.
 * This repository only deals with the Lua aspect of the game!
 * A few snippets of source code for the cancelled Nintendo DS port is included, though incomplete.
+It has no purpose other than for archival and reference purposes only.

 # Future plans/wishes
 ### C++ decompilation